mrocklin/thesis/sympy-inference.md

 ~~~~~~~~~~

-#### Testing for Satisfyability
+#### Testing for Satisfiability

 SymPy assumptions relies on the [Davis–Putnam–Logemann–Loveland](http://en.wikipedia.org/wiki/DPLL_algorithm) algorithm for solving the CNF-SAT problem.
 This algorithm is separable from the rest of the codebase.
 This solver accesses the predicate-predicate and predicate-operator relations defined above.

-The separtion of the SAT solver enables the mathematical code to be very declarative in nature.
+The separation of the SAT solver enables the mathematical code to be very declarative in nature.
 This system is trivial to extend.